 - The anticipated schedule for the closure of the underground HWDUs known as Panels 3 - through 8 is shown in Figure G-2.
 This schedule assumes there will be little contamination within - the exhaust drift of the panel.
 Underground HWDUs should be ready for closure according to - the schedule in Table G-1.
-These dates are estimates for planning and permitting purposes. - Actual dates may vary depending on the availability of waste from the generator sites. - In the schedule in Figure G-2, notification of intent to close occurs 30 days before placing the - final waste in a panel.
-Once a panel is full, the Permittees shall will initially block ventilation - through the panel as described in Permit Attachment A2.
-Section A2-2a(3) "Subsurface" - 18 Structures," and then shall will assess the closure area for ground conditions and contamination - so that a definitive schedule and closure design can be determined.
-If as the result of this - 20 assessment the Permittees determine that a panel closure cannot be emplaced in accordance - with the schedule in this Closure Plan, a modification shallwill be submitted requesting an - 22 extension to the time for closure. - 23 The Permittees will initially block ventilation through Panel 5 as described in Permit Attachment - 24 A2, Section A2-2a(3), "Subsurface Structures," once Panel 5 is full.
+Future These dates are estimates for planning and permitting - purposes.
+Actual dates may vary depending on the availability of waste from the generator sites. - In the schedule in Figure G-2, notification of intent to close occurs 30 days before placing the - final waste in a panel.
+Once a panel is full, the Permittees will initially block ventilation through - the panel as described in Permit Attachment A2, Section A2-2a(3) "Subsurface Structures," and - then will assess the closure area for ground conditions and contamination so that a definitive - schedule and closure locationdesign can be determined.
+If as the result of this assessment the - 20 Permittees determine that a panel closure cannot be emplaced in accordance with the schedule - in this Closure Plan, a modification will be submitted requesting an extension to the time for - 22 closure. - 23 The Permittees will initially block ventilation through Panel 5 as described in Permit Attachment - 24 A2, Section A2-2a(3), "Subsurface Structures," once Panel 5 is full.
 The Permittees will then - 25 install the explosion-isolation wall portion of the panel closure system that is described in Permit - 26 Attachment G1, Section 3.3.2, "Explosion- and Construction-Isolation Walls."
-Construction of the - 27 explosion-isolation wall shall be completed within 180 days after the last receipt of waste in - Panel 5.
-Final closure of Panels 1, 2, and 5 will be completed as specified in this Permit no later - 29 than January 31, 2016. - To ensure continued protection of human health and the environment, the Permittees will - initially block ventilation through Panels 3 through 7 as described in Permit Attachment A2, - 32 Section A2-2a(3), after waste disposal in each panel has been completed.
-The Permittees shall - continue VOC monitoring in such panels until final panel closure.
-If the measured concentration, as confirmed by a second sample, of any VOC in a panel exceeds the "95% Action Level" in - as confirmed by a second sample, of any VOC in a panel exceeds the "95% Action Level" in
+Construction of the - 27 explosion-isolation wall shall be completed within 180 days after the last receipt of waste in - 28 Panel 5.
+Final closure of Panels 1 through 6 will be completed as specified in this Permit no - 29 later than June 30, 2018. - 30 To ensure continued protection of human health and the environment, the Permittees will - 31 initially block ventilation through Panels 3 through 7 as described in Permit Attachment A2, - 32 Section A2-2a(3), after waste disposal in each panel has been completed.
+The Permittees shall - 33 continue VOC monitoring in such panels until final panel closure.
+If the measured concentration, - as confirmed by a second sample, of any VOC in a panel exceeds the 95% action level given in - 35 Permit Part 4, Table 4.6.3.2, the Permittees will initiate remedial actions as required by Permit - Part 4, Section 4.6.3.3.
+Regardless of the outcome of disposal room VOC monitoring, final - 37 closure of Panels 3 and 4 will be completed as specified in this Permit no later than June 30, - 38 2018.